top of page

 • What things do you want to avoid doing?

-By being clear on what you love to do, are willing to do, and want to avoid, you can begin to narrow down your job search.
+Being clear on what you love to do, are willing to do, and want to avoid can help you begin to narrow down your job search.

 Step 3: Clarify the type of work you want to do.

-Once you have clarity on who you want to be, the next step is to narrow in on the type of work that you want to do.
+Once you have clarity on who you want to be, the next step is to narrow in on the type of work you want.
 You can do this by reviewing your work, education, and volunteer history and documenting the different skills and experiences you have gained.

 Questions to ask yourself